Kishlay3143/ubarri_assignment/README.md

 - main(): The main function is the app's entry point.
 It calls runApp to start your app and specifies the MyApp widget as the root widget.
 - MyApp class: The MyApp class is a stateless widget representing your entire app.
 In the build method, it creates a MaterialApp widget that sets up the app's basic structure, including the navigation bar and theme.

+***** LOGIC and decision-making processes used while creating this app *******
+1. API Request Logic :
+- Purpose: This logic is responsible for making an API request to fetch user data.
+- Implementation:
+  * A GET request is sent to the API endpoint using the http package.
+  * The response status code is checked.
+If it's 200 (HTTP OK), the data is parsed from JSON format and stored in the listResponse variable.
+ -Decision Points:
+  * The response status code is checked to ensure a successful request.
+  * If the request is successful, data is parsed and stored; otherwise, an error is handled.
+2. Toggling List Visibility:
+- Purpose: This logic determines whether the list of users should be visible or hidden.
+- Implementation:
+  * The isListViewVisible variable keeps track of the visibility state.
+  * Pressing the "Show List" button toggles the visibility by updating this variable.
+- Decision Points:
+  * The button's text and the visibility of the list are controlled by the value of isListViewVisible.
+  * If isListViewVisible is true, the list is shown; if false, it's hidden.

+3. Building the User List:
+ - Purpose: These methods build and customize the UI for displaying user data.
+ - Implementation:
+   * _buildListView() returns a ListView.builder widget that dynamically generates user list items.
+   * _buildListItem() returns a Card widget containing user information.
+- Decision Points:
+   * The ListView.builder allows for efficient rendering of a large number of items.
+   * _buildListItem() customizes each list item with user data.

 ***** SUMMARY ********
 - The api folder contains code for making API requests.